aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 The Host Monitoring Connection Plugin will be loaded by default if the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) parameter is not specified.
 The Host Monitoring Connection Plugin can also be explicitly loaded by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonWrapper.md#aws-advanced-python-wrapper-parameters) parameter.
 Enhanced Failure Monitoring is enabled by default when the Host Monitoring Connection Plugin is loaded, but it can be disabled by setting the `failure_detection_enabled` parameter to `False`.

 This plugin only works with drivers that support aborting connections from a separate thread.
-At this moment, this plugin is incompatible with the MySQL Connector/Python driver.
+At this moment, this plugin is incompatible with the MySQL Connector/Python driver because the driver does not support aborting connections from a separate thread.

 > [IMPORTANT]\
 > The Host Monitoring Plugin creates monitoring threads in the background to monitor all connections established to each cluster instance.
 The monitoring threads can be cleaned up in two ways: